 The first move in a side-choosing game is to choose a side for C: proponent or opponent.
-Player x(y) chooses side d(x)(d(y)) (d = design-time).
+Player x(y) chooses side d(x)(d(y)) (d = design-time for winning strategy).
 The side-choosing move may be simultaneous or sequential.
 For simplicity, we assume it is simultaneous.
 The side-choosing game includes an agreement algorithm that maps x, y, d(x), d(y) into a set of games to be played where the design-time choices have been mapped into run-time choices r(x), r(y) so that $r(x) \neq r(y)$.
+Run-time refers to the time when the game is played.
 This requires that at most one of the players will be forced because it might be that d(x) = d(y).
 A forced player is also called a devil's advocate especially when we think of a side-choosing game as a model for debates.